-It’s 2017, and all across the world, more and more people are obtaining smartphones.
-Up to 60% of your traffic can come solely from mobile, with restaurants and food services in particular hitting 72%.
+All across the world, more and more people are obtaining smartphones.
+Up to 60% of your traffic can come solely from mobile, with restaurants and food services, in particular, hitting 72%.
 That’s a big number!
-All sorts of businesses and website owners should be looking for ways to provide a decent mobile experience, or risk turning away traffic.
+All sorts of businesses and website owners should be looking for ways to provide a decent mobile experience or risk turning away traffic.

 But what if you build your site with mobile users in mind before considering desktop users?
 This is Impress.ly’s goal, and they’re a far cry from the usual drag-and-drop desktop builders.
 With a service that could get you online in five minutes, an easy-to-use builder, and their mobile-first approach, this little program might just be the future of web building.